The next meeting will be on Wednesday October 16. Otherwise,

-Meetings are usually around the 3rd Tuesday of January, April, July, and
+meetings are generally on the 3rd Tuesday of January, April, July, and October.

 January 24, 2017 We did not have a quorum at this meeting.
 It was therefore not possible to hold our AGM or vote on anything.
 However, for the sake of continuity and to comply with the Societies Act of giving two week's notice, we did decide that we should hold an AGM on Tuesday February 21.